Eutheria

-Eutherians are distinguished from noneutherians by various phenotypic traits of the feet, ankles, jaws and teeth.
+Eutherians are distinguished from non-eutherians by various phenotypic traits of the feet, ankles, jaws and teeth.
 All extant eutherians lack epipubic bones, which are present in all other living mammals (marsupials and monotremes).
-This allows for expansion of the abdomen during pregnancy.
+This allows for expansion of the abdomen during pregnancy, though epipubic bones are present in a number of primitive eutherians.
+Eutheria was named in 1872 by Theodore Gill; in 1880, Thomas Henry Huxley defined it to encompass a more broadly defined group than Placentalia.